rcarmo/raspi-cluster/README.md

 ## How?

 The cluster consists of five nodes: a master and four slaves.
-The master acts as a gateway, DHCP and NFS server (I originally considered using Wi-Fi as an uplink, since that's more convenient for me, but am now investigating an Ethernet USB adapter) and the slave nodes get their IP address and `/mnt/jobs` directory from it.
+The master acts as a gateway, DHCP and NFS server and the slave nodes get their IP address and `/mnt/jobs` directory from it.

 All slave nodes should be identical -- _completely_ identical, except for the MAC address, and there should be _zero_ need to log in and configure things manually for each node.